 Ethel says, “Among others, they have learned to identify right customers within the community who are able to pay a fee which is charged per day.”

 Ethel believes that Light a Village is important as it will improve people’s lives and she hopes that it will continue to expand and serve more communities.
 Of her experience so far, she says, “Many people are happy with the program because they want to live in light homes at night just like in towns.”

 Another new CSR amid the group is Conlad Chiwaya.
 Conlad is 32 years old and has three children.
 A man of many talents, he currently works as a motorcycle mechanic, chairs the local Sunny Money energy group and is becoming a CSR for the Light a Village programme.
 He is excited about the new programme and what it means for the village.

 The training helped him understand his new duties as a customer service representative.
 He says, “Today I learned how we can install this solar energy, and how we can find good customers.”

-These customer service representatives will be working with the Light a Village programme to light up all of Ntchisi with clean, safe, and affordable solar power.
+These customer service representatives work with the Light a Village programme to light up all of Ntchisi with clean, safe, and affordable solar power.